OsamaAbdelhameed/SC-API/README.md

 "# SC-API"
-This repo includes everything related to the software construction project.
+This report includes everything related to the software construction project.